 It turns out the answer is somewhere in the middle.
 Coke received 65.3% of the vote his first year on the ballot, the first man out of a class that included Manny Machado, Carlos Correa, and Alex Claudio.
 The next year he was a little closer with 67.1%.
 Then finally, in his third year on the ballot, Phil Coke got the call.
 Receiving 83.4% of the vote, he was the one and only member of the Hall of Fame class of 2040.
 On that stage in Cooperstown, Phil Coke will stand alone, much like he had for his entire career.
 In typical OOTP fashion, the announcement made no sense:

 That quote from Coke is just too perfect.
 “All the starters loved having me come in after one of their good performances because they knew they’d get a win that day.”
 Whoever generated that quote couldn’t be more wrong if they tried.
 And that raises the question as to what type of clubhouse presence Phil Coke actually was.
 No teammate of his ever won more than 8 games in a season, so I could see many starters being angered by his presence on the team.
-He was constantly pitching on short or no rest, so I imagine he was constantly grumpy.
+He was almost exclusively pitching on short or no rest, so I imagine he was always grumpy.
 In the early part of his career he was constantly on the move, so he may have been less willing to make friends.
 And finally, his teams were generally unsuccessful.
 He never once reached the World Series, and he only played in the LCS twice.
 His teammates could criticize him and the manager for sacrificing on-field results for novelty, and they would be 100% right.
 But their opinions don’t matter.
 Phil Coke is the all-time wins leader and a Hall of Famer.
 And all it took was dramatically pushing the envelope and forever changing the game of baseball.

 Stats and Achievements: